tlevine/www.thomaslevine.com/content/!/couch-versioning-in-sqlite/index.md

 Simplify
 -------------

-Let's write custom SQLite functions to simplify this retrieval.
+I suppose we could write custom functions to simplify this retrieval.

     SELECT * FROM foo WHERE version(*) = 12

-And let's allow you to specify tags.
+Maybe it lets you do tags too.

     SELECT * FROM foo WHERE version(*) = "master";
     SELECT * FROM foo WHERE version(*) = "0.2.1";